Muddy Eats – The Griffin’s Head in Mears Ashby

 The quaint parish of Mears Ashby has a population of approximately 450 people and is built in an unusual format in that it does not have a main road passing through the centre, but instead has five different routes into and out of the “box-shaped” community.
 It’s easy enough to get to Wellingborough, Northampton or Kettering and there are other small villages with country pubs close by too, but I’d make a special trip to come for The Griffin’s food.

 Good for: Everyone – sometimes pubs with amazing food are best for formal, adult occasions but The Griffin totally works if you’ve got the kids and/or the dog in tow too, and whether you’re in muddy wellies or muddy stilettos.
 And this place was built for all seasons – you can cosy up indoors by the wood burner or while away sunny days/evenings outside.
-Lunches started in June and are really starting to take off!
+It’s now open 7 days a week too and serves Sunday lunch into the evening I don’t know wen they sleep, but their sleep loss is our gain)!

-Nor for: This probably isn’t the spot for a wild and boozy night out with a big group of mates if you want a pub crawl – it’s not really a cocktails-and-chasers kind of bar.
-And if you’re not a fan of dogs, you might not find it an entirely relaxing experience.
+Nor for: This probably isn’t the spot for a pub crawl –although it IS the spot for a wild and boozy night out with a big group of mates if you’re ok staying all evening.
+This is a restaurant bar, but it’s also a pub for locals and I think the two can sit harmoniously, but if you prefer a formal dining experience, you may want to go to a white tablecloth restaurant.
+If you’re not a fan of dogs, you might not find it an entirely relaxing experience although most doggies have been well-behaved when we’ve been.

-The damage: Reasonable for gastro pub food of this quality.
-Starters and desserts are around £6-7, mains £12 upwards.
+The damage: Reasonable to upper end for gastro pub food of this quality.
+Starters and desserts are around £6-7 upwards and mains £12 upwards.
+You can get wine for the glass under a fiver and bottles for under £20!
+All in all, the experience is definitely worth the spend.